About the Journal

 The Journal Committed to Social Change on Race and Ethnicity (JCSCORE) is an interdisciplinary, peer-reviewed journal launched in 2015 by the National Conference on Race and Ethnicity in American Higher Education (NCORE), a production of the Southwest Center for Human Relations Studies at the University of Oklahoma Outreach.
 JCSCORE promotes an exchange of ideas that can transform lives, enhance learning, and improve human relations in higher education.
 It explores and examines interactions from interdisciplinary perspectives and reports on the status, needs, and direction of human relations studies affected by race, ethnicity and sovereignty in higher education policy, practice, and theory.
 JCSCORE accepts manuscripts on a rolling basis.

-The journal’s launch was led by Dr. Belinda Biscoe, Senior Associate Vice President for University Outreach at the University of Oklahoma, Dr. Bruce Busby, retired professor and administrator from St. Cloud State University, and Dr. Cristobal Salinas, assistant professor at Florida Atlantic University.
+The journal’s launch was led by Dr. Belinda Biscoe, Senior Associate Vice President for University Outreach at the University of Oklahoma, Dr. Bruce Busby, retired professor and administrator from St. Cloud State University, and Dr. Cristobal Salinas Jr., assistant professor at Florida Atlantic University.
 Together, Drs.
 Biscoe, Busby, and Salinas formed the journal’s founding editorial board.
-In August 2017, Dr. Jane Irungu joined the editorial board as executive director of SWCHRS.
+In August 2017, Dr. Jane Irungu joined the SWCHRS as executive director.

 In 2018, OU Outreach initiated a formal relationship with OU Libraries to migrate the journal to the Open Journal System & Public Knowledge Project platform.
 This new platform institutionalized the journal and increased access, positioning it as a leader in the discussion on how to improve campuses across the country.
 The new JCSCORE submission platform was revealed at NCORE 2019 in Portland, OR.